pingswept/design-for-fab/content/logistics/archive.md

 * At no point should passengers' feet be more than 30 inches off the ground.
 This means the rails should remain within 24 inches of the ground.

-### Due dates ###

-* P6 agreement on target heights: Monday, May 27, 11:59 PM
-* P6 suggested work sessions (not mandatory, but it's more fun if we can all work together): 1-4 PM on Tuesday, Wednesday, Thursday, and Friday, April 28-May 1
-* P6 due date: Monday, May 4, high noon (as mandated by the university)

-# P5: Element of a 20ish-piece kinetic art installation
+# Px: Element of a 20ish-piece kinetic art installation

 With a partner of your choosing, build a 300 mm x 450 mm panel that has the following characteristics: